How to Train Hitting Scientifically

 - The hitter can practice recognizing and adjusting timing for the off-speed pitch.

 Of course, the downside is this type of practice relies on available live arms.
 And a catcher in gear.
 And someone calling pitches.
 It is time-consuming.
 Significantly, depending on the ability of the pitchers, scrimmages can result in a hitting practice with few quality reps.
 But, if the theory of PA Coupling is true, maybe we as coaches should allocate more time for hitting competitive pitching.
 The results may well be worth the effort!

 Use the Self-Organizing Tool to Train Hitting Scientifically

 Science supports that the intention of the movement is the first thing processed by the brain.
 Read that again!

-Here is a tip.
 When asking the hitter to self-organize, the coach should not set any limits on freedom of movement.
-Also, coaching commands or ques will cause massive disruption to the hitter’s ability to self-organize.
+Also, coaching commands or cues will cause massive disruption to the hitter’s ability to self-organize.

 - Physical capabilities.